kitfoxc/OBSHTMLPlayerPlugin/README.md

 Works for Spotify, YoutubeMusic desktop clients, and Apple Music.
 As of version 1.10, VLC player is also supported, but requires a VLC plugin to actually function.
 You can find the required VLC plugin here: https://github.com/spmn/vlc-win10smtc .
 Make sure to read the installation instructions thoroughly, as it is not installed like a "normal" VLC plugin, you need to configure it or it will not do anything.

+As of version 2.2, we now support browsers as media sources.
+This option defaults to off, but can be enabled in the plugin settings.
+Please read the warning carefully before enabling this feature.
+I do not recommend using this feature, but it is available if you really want it.

 More services may be added later if they are requested and I can reasonably get a copy of the program.

 # How to use